Beta-peptide: Structure

-As there are two carbons available for substitution, β-amino acids have four sites (chirality included; as opposed to two in α-amino acids) for attaching the organic residue group.
+As there are two carbon atoms available for substitution, β-amino acids have four sites (chirality included; as opposed to two in α-amino acids) for attaching the organic residue group.
 Accordingly, two main types β-amino acids exist differing by which carbon the residue is attached to: ones with the organic residue (R) next to the amine are called β3 and those with position next to the carbonyl group are called β2.
 A β-peptide can consist of only one kind of these amino acids (β2-peptides and β3-peptides), or have a combination of the two.
 Furthermore, a β-amino acid can form a ring using both of its sites and also be incorporated into a peptide.

 Synthesis

 β-Amino acids have been prepared by many routes, including some based on the Arndt-Eistert synthesis.

 Secondary structure

 Because their backbones are longer than those of normal peptides, β-peptides form disparate secondary structures.
 The alkyl substituents at both the α and β positions in a β-amino acid favor a gauche conformation about the bond between the α-carbon and β-carbon.
 This also affects the thermodynamic stability of the structure.

 Many types of helix structures consisting of β-peptides have been reported.
 These conformation types are distinguished by the number of atoms in the hydrogen-bonded ring that is formed in solution; 8-helix, 10-helix, 12-helix, 14-helix, and 10/12-helix have been reported.
 Generally speaking, β-peptides form a more stable helix than α-peptides.